MangDL/MangDL/docs/README.md

 ## **Important**

-### **MangDL is under a heavy rewrite and a lot fatal bugs and errors are still present in this project.
-I do not recommend to use this version of MangDL right now.**

 This project is a work in progress.
 A package will be released soon as a beta.

 To be updated, be sure to watch this repository and join the [Discord Support Server](JbAtUxGcJZ) for MangDL.